—The man in red himself (Mario Kart 64)note The Japanese version has a different announcer however.

 Similarly, the game no longer allows players to "drag" one item behind themselves and still pick up a second item.
 Can really mess you up if you're used to holding a banana behind yourself for safety while you wait to get a more aggressive item, and instead you just drive uselessly through an item box.

 After you finish a race, you're probably used to just pressing A to go on to the next screen.
 Not in Mario Kart 8.
 The option after completing the race is going to the highlight reel.
 However, pressing A there will direct you to the next screen.
+This is set to be changed back with an upcoming update.

 Dead Character Walking: Drivers knocked out of the contest in battle mode can still drive around the battlefield, laying boxes, albeit invisible and intangible.
 Except in 64, where they instead get one more chance to drive around as a bomb, though they're out for good once they blow up another player by crashing into him.